 At the Upper School, the schedule begins at 8:00 a.m.
 Monday through Friday.
 On Monday, the school day ends at 3:10 p.m., while Tuesday through Friday, the school day ends at 2:35 p.m.

 Lunch periods are built into each student's schedule; however, a student may eat during any of their free periods or during their activites/break period.
 Seventh and eighth graders have their lunch period scheduled after Physical Education.
 Ninth through twelfth graders have a lunch period scheduled during the course of the day.
 Students may bring lunches or purchase hot food, sandwiches, salads, drinks, and snacks at the cafeteria.
 The cafeteria is open from 7:30 a.m. until 3:30 p.m.
 Students purchase food with their ID cards, and charges are billed monthly.

 A free period is a period during which no class has been scheduled.
-The Middle School schedule follows a six-day cycle where academic classes — English, history, math, world language, and science — meet on five days in each cycle.
+The Middle School schedule follows a six-day cycle wherein academic classes — English, history, math, world language, and science — meet on five days in each cycle.
 The period when an academic class does not meet is called an X (free) period.
 The X period is first and foremost a learning period.
 During this time, students may be asked to meet with their teachers to work on projects or work in the library or other places on campus.
-Once academic responsibilities have been met, students may use their X Period as a time during which they may choose the activity in which they will engage.
+Once academic responsibilities have been met, students may use their X period as they choose.

 Harvard-Westlake does not require its students to wear a uniform.
 There is a dress code to the extent that students are expected to be appropriately and neatly attired.
 Clothing must be clean, tidy, in good repair, and in good taste.